brian-watkins/elmer/README.md

 And now our test should pass.

-Notice that we were able to fake out the time task in our test while still avoiding knowledge of how our app tags the time values as well as other implementation details.
-In this way, Elmer allows us to write tests that describe the behavior of our system while still allowing us the flexibility to refactor our code.
+Elmer allows us to write tests first, describing the behavior of our component without needing to know the internal details of that component.
+We can provide fake implementations for `Cmd`-generating functions that our component relies upon, but in doing so, we don't need to know any details about how our component processes the effects of the generated commands.
+Our tests give us flexibility to refactor our code and confidence that changes to that code still result in the correct behavior.

 For the full example, see `tests/Elmer/TestApps/TimeTestApp.elm` and the associated tests in `tests/Elmer/DemoAppTests.elm`.